Chubek/chubek/README.md

 - [SymProv](https://github.com/Chubek/SymProv) -:> a Static Code Intelligence tool that manifests the symbols in a C program;
 - [ZPell](https://github.com/Chubek/ZPell) -:> an extensible, interoperable, CLI-based, API-based spellcheck software;
 - [Equinox](https://github.com/Chubek/Equinox) -:> an e-graph library in C. It uses equality satuation and confruence closure to find equal terms, and rewrite them;
+- [Ekipp-Library](https://github.com/Chubek/ekipp-library) -:> a preprocessor construction library.
+Build your own preprocessors, with a header-only library.
+Includes `g3`, a preprocessor application that uses Ekipp;

 ## How to Contact Me